 Half of our program rooms at the Annual Meeting and Conference are set “theatre style” (rows of chairs) with a riser featuring a podium and a panel table and chairs.
-The other half of the program rooms will be set in a roundtable format.
-The riser with podium will still be there, but the chairs will be set in a semicircle in front of
+The other half of the program rooms will be set in a roundtable format (also with a riser featuring a podium and a panel table and chairs).

 Programs in rooms 217A

 .
 Wireless lavaliere microphones will be available for presenters, and removable handheld microphones on stands will be available for audience use.

 Consider the following tips as you prepare for your program’s presentation – no matter what kind of room you’re in.

 While you may be accustomed to standing behind a podium to speak, remember that this means most of you is hidden from the audience.
 Consider moving out from behind it - and moving among your audience.
 And please, please do not deliver your presentation sitting behind a table.
 (With wireless microphones and remote slide advancers, there’s no need to be tethered to one spot.)
 This freedom can help you find the natural hand gestures, momentum, and audience connection to make a big impact.
 Moving closer to your audience 1) makes your connection to them more personal, and 2) makes it easier for them to ask a question that could be the next “Ah-ha!” moment of your presentation.